aymericingargiola/repentance-run-tracker/README.md

 - 12 hours
 ### Hide active items
 It hides active items from floors.
+### Ignore saves
+If saves are checked, the app don't track your runs on selected saves.
 ### Isaac mods folder
 This is important for extra runs informations, like all the character infos (life, bombs, keys, coins, stats) not available in logs.
 It adds a mod in your game then write extra lines in logs.
 The mod folder is in the game folder (since repentance update), from steam right click on the game then click on "Manage" then "Browse local files", open "mods" folder and copy the full path.